Hotel Congress: Club Congress

 In 1985, a music venue was opened in the hotel, and has become a venue for touring bands playing in Tucson.
 In February 2005, the stage was completely redesigned by local Latino artist Daniel Martin Diaz, and it was named Best Functional Art Installation by Tucson Weekly in 2006.
 ZZ Top guitarist Billy Gibbons has said that the Tap Room at Hotel Congress is his favorite bar.

 Club Congress is regarded as being the longest-running venue of its kind west of the Mississippi, and, in part because of this distinction, Arizona Governor Janet Napolitano issued a proclamation on July 25, 2005, that Labor Day Weekend would be known as "Club Congress Weekend".
 In 2004, the hotel's entertainment director David Slutes started a three-day, three-night live music event known as "HOCO Fest".

 The Cup Cafe

 The Cup Cafe, colloquially known as The Cup, can be found just off the Hotel Congress lobby and offers breakfast, lunch, and dinner.

+The Century Room

+The Century Room is Tucson's one and only jazz club.
+It was started in 2022 by Arthur Vint after his experience working the Blue Note Jazz Club and Dizzy's Club in New York.
+The space that the Century Room occupies formerly was home to the Copper Banquet Hall.
+The Century Room also plays a big part in the Tucson Jazz Festival where it acts as a main event space alongside the Fox & Rialto Theaters.

+The Century Room also hosts a big band on monday nights inspiried by the Village Vanguard Jazz Orchestra.
+The ensemble features many local jazz music educators and musicians playing the music of Duke Ellington and Count Basie among others.